bregydoc/demo-project/frontend/README.md

 # Frontend - Aesthetic Notes

-Next.js 14 frontend for the Aesthetic Notes app.
+Next.js 16 frontend for the Aesthetic Notes app with island architecture for optimal streaming UX.

 ## Setup